richardbranson/rb100.fitness/README.md

-# rb100.github.io
+# rb100 Tool Kit
-A collection of developer resources, embed widgets, API examples and open-source tools from RB100.Fitness.
+A collection of developer resources, embed widgets, API examples and open-source tools from [RB100.Fitness](https://rb100.fitness/).
 Designed for gyms, PTs and hybrid training platforms wanting to integrate evidence-based exercise cards, WOD modules and performance calculators directly into their websites and apps.

 Absolutely — here is your README.md in clean, ready-to-paste Markdown format, following GitHub conventions and structured for clarity, SEO and developer-friendliness.

 ⸻

-RB100 Fitness Integration Toolkit
+## RB100 Fitness Integration Toolkit

 Embed RB100 exercise cards, workouts, and training tools into your website.